gymbuntu/ldap-bootstrap/README.md

 ## Thanks

 Thanks to Roland Stiebel with whom I did this whole project.
-We hope this whole thing will help some people getting their ldap server up and running without strugglint too much with all the f***ed up console shit.
+We hope this whole thing will help some people getting their ldap server up and running without struggling too much with all the f***ed up console shit.

 A project by @fharbe